 The truth is that even while I hadn’t attacked the two paisas like the prosecution alleged, I was still on my way to the halls.
-Through countless days marking the streets with my claim, taking other things that didn’t belong to me, and just trying to find some trouble alongside Josh and the crew, it was only a matter of time before I would have gotten caught up anyway.
+After countless days on the streets with my so-called crew, vying to be validated by their handshakes and recognition, and looking to find trouble to push it all past the limits, it was only a matter of time before I would have gotten caught up anyway.
 Like Connor and so many of the other people at Central, I was playing a game I didn’t know was rigged until it was too late.
 But unlike Connor, I had just a little more luck on my side.

 At the fourth hearing with the court, the witnesses of the case failed to show up for a fourth time.
 In turn, the defense for Josh and I effectively argued for a dismissal of the case, and just like that, as quickly as the charges were summed up against us in the first place, the judge uttered the magic words that dispelled them:

 “This case is now dropped.
 You are RELEASED.”

 Even now I can’t describe the relief I felt in that moment.
 Like every hearing before then, the gavel went down in a matter of just five minutes, but that time it finally went down in my favor.